pensjonatus/flash-fiction/blog/hard-to-say.md

 ---
-title: 'Hard to Say'
+title: Hard to Say
 date: '2012-07-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 They came to the corner of the street.